Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 There are some plan limits on the lower-priced plans that could be problematic depending on expected volume, but otherwise, it’s a strong contender.

-Pricing: Plans start at $29/month, including two operators.
+Free trial available.
+Plans start at $29/month for up to two operators.

 How to choose the right live chat tool for your business